 - One camera and camera operator are allowed in the balcony.

 - One unmanned stationary video camera is permitted in the choir loft.
 This camera should be concealed as well as possible.

 - No additional lighting may be used.

-- No movement of the camera is allowed in the sanctuary at any time until the ceremony is over.
+- No camera movement in the Sanctuary is allowed at any time until the ceremony is over.

 - The camera cannot block the organist’s view.

-Smoking is expressly prohibited in all areas of the Church’s buildings.
-Alcoholic beverages and illegal drugs are expressly forbidden on Unity Presbyterian Church’s grounds.
+Smoking is prohibited in all areas of church property, inside buildings as well as outside.
+Alcoholic beverages and illegal drugs are not allowed on Unity Presbyterian Church grounds at any time.